 Configuring Global Settings for Learning Plans

-In the Redirect Behavior section, you can flag the option to redirect the learner back to the Learning Plan page after completing any course inside a learning plan.
+In the Redirect Behavior section, you can select the option to redirect the learner back to the Learning Plan page after completing any course inside a learning plan.
 When this option is enabled, the redirection does not work if the last training material in the course is played in fullscreen mode.
 Should this happen, the learner will be redirected to the course page and not to the learning plan page.
-Press Save Changes to confirm your selection.
+Press Save to confirm your selection.

 Creating a Learning Plan

-To create a learning plan, access the Admin Menu, then press the Learning Plan item in the E-Learning section.
+To create a learning plan, access the Admin Menu, then press the Learning Plans item in the E-Learning section.
 This page lists the learning plans already configured in your platform.
 Click on New Learning Plan to start creating a new learning plan.
 The pop-up box used to create the learning plan is divided into three tabs: Details, Settings, and Share.

 - After first course access.
 The number of days is calculated from the first time a user accesses any course in the learning plan.

 - After Being Enrolled in the Learning Plan.
 The number of days is calculated from the user’s enrollment date.
-If a user is waiting to be approved in the learning plan (due to a pending E-Commerce payment or waiting for Admin approval), the validity period starts from the date the enrollment is approved.
+If a user is waiting to be approved in the learning plan (due to a pending E-Commerce payment or waiting for the Superadmin approval), the validity period starts from the date the enrollment is approved.

 Finally, assign certificates, certifications, and credits to your learning plan, if desired.
 Users will be able to download their certificates either from the My Activity page, Learning Plan tab, or from the learning plan page.
-Certifications are only available in the My Activity page, Certification tab.
+Certifications are only available on the My Activity page, Certification tab.

+Please Note!
 Certificates for learning plans are issued only when a user has completed ALL of the courses within a learning plan.
 This also applies if a learner is only enrolled in a few, but not all, of the courses within a learning plan.
 Also note that when removing the association between a learning plan and a certificate, all of the users who obtained the certificate by completing the learning plan will lose the certificate.
 Be careful when performing this action.

 Select the Put this learning plan on sale option to activate the selling options of the learning plan.
 You can then set the price of the learning plan as well as determine if the learning plan must be bought in full or if courses can be bought individually.
 In the latter case, the final price will be the sum of every single course selected.
 More information about E-Commerce in your platform.

 Deleting a Learning Plan

-Assigning Courses to your Learning Plan
+Assigning Courses to a Learning Plan

 Enrolling Users in a Learning Plan

+Please Note!
 When you are selecting branches of users of your organization chart to enroll in a learning plan, please note that in order to make it easier and faster to select branches, you will see a text input field to type in branch names rather than a list of branches to select if you have more than 1,000 branches in your platform.